teshnizi2/Compiler/ReadMe.md

 **Fig. 2 'Output.txt' Sample**

-**6**

 **Semantic Analyser Specification (Optional task 1)**

-As it was mentioned above, in this assignment, the implementation of the semantic analyzer is.
-If you

-choose to implement this optional part, your semantic analyzer must have the following

-characteristics:

-●

-●

 The semantic analyzer is called by the parser to perform semantic checks.

 Semantic analysis is performed in the same pass as other compilation tasks are performed

 (because the compiler is supposed to be a **one-pass compiler**).

-●

 Semantic analysis is performed in a manner very similar to the one explained in Lecture 9 for